BayNode/BayNode/potential-talks/synth.md

 [Github Profile](https://github.com/JonAbrams)

 Jon Abrams is the creator of Synth.
-It's still pretty new and is looking
+He's also the lead platform engineer @ OUYA.
+In his spare time he collects pinball machines and plays them competitively.